Sight Advice FAQs

 If glaucoma is picked up and treated early, you may not experience much of a change to your vision.
 You can carry on with everyday activities such as reading, watching television and using the computer – these things will not make your glaucoma worse.

 If you do have some sight loss, there are a lot of things you can do to make the most of your remaining vision.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
-We have a series of leaflets with helpful information on living with sight loss, including how to make the most of your sight.
+We have a series of booklets with helpful information on living with sight loss, including Starting out: Making the most of your sight.
 You can find out more about our range of titles by calling our Helpline.

 You should ask your ophthalmologist, optometrist or GP about low vision aids and getting a low vision assessment.
 During this assessment with an optometrist, you’ll be able to discuss the use of magnifiers and aids to help you to see things more clearly.